dinfuehr/dinfuehr-hugo/content/blog/zgc.md

 +++

-[ZGC](http://cr.openjdk.java.net/~pliden/zgc/) is a new garbage collector recently open-sourced by Oracle for the OpenJDK mainly written by [Per Liden](https://twitter.com/perliden).
+[ZGC](http://cr.openjdk.java.net/~pliden/zgc/) is a new garbage collector recently open-sourced by Oracle for the OpenJDK.
+It was mainly written by [Per Liden](https://twitter.com/perliden).
 ZGC is similar to [Shenandoah](https://wiki.openjdk.java.net/display/shenandoah/Main) or Azul's C4 that focus on reducing pause-times while still [compacting](https://en.wikipedia.org/wiki/Mark-compact_algorithm) the heap.
 Although I won't give a full introduction here, "compacting the heap" just means moving the still-alive objects to the start (or some other region) of the heap.
-This helps to reduce fragmentation but usually this also means that the whole application (that means all of its threads) needs to be halted while the GC does its magic, this is usually referred to as *stopping the world*.
+This helps to reduce fragmentation but usually this also means that the whole application (that includes all of its threads) needs to be halted while the GC does its magic, this is usually referred to as *stopping the world*.
 Only when the GC is finished, the application can be resumed.
 In GC literature the application is often called *mutator*, since from the GC's point of view the application mutates the heap.
 Depending on the size of the heap such a pause could take several seconds, which could be quite problematic for interactive applications.